Small Fiction: Memory Palace

 From Matthias Haker’s Decay series

-He liked things that had a purpose, mugs and books, purposeful things like that.
-Things that held memories but also did something – something more than gather dust like his mother’s porcelain squirrels.
+He’d liked things that had purpose, things that held memories were all right, but better yet if they also information or reminders of coffee or M&M’s.
+Even things that held memories should do something more than gather dust like his mother’s porcelain squirrels.

 Small Fiction: Cold War